jeffknupp/blog/content/2013-04-07-improve-your-python-yield-and-generators-explained.md

 Once we think about this new requirement, it becomes clear that it requires more than a simple change to `get_primes`.
-Clearly, we can't return a list of all the prime numbers from `start` to infinity. *(operating on infinite sequences, though, has a wide range of useful applications)*.
+Clearly, we can't return a list of all the prime numbers from `start` to infinity *(operating on infinite sequences, though, has a wide range of useful applications)*.
 The chances of solving this problem using a normal function seem bleak.

 Before we give up, let's determine the core obstacle preventing us from writing a function that satisfies our boss's new requirements.
-Thinking about it, we arrive at the following: *functions only get one chance to return results, and thus must return all results at once.*
+Thinking about it, we arrive at the following: **functions only get one chance to return results, and thus must return all results at once.**
 It seems pointless to make such an obvious statement; "functions just work that way," we think.
 The real value lies in asking, "but what if they didn't?"

-Imagine if `get_primes` could simply return the *next* value instead of all the values at once.
+Imagine what we could do if `get_primes` could simply return the *next* value instead of all the values at once.
 It wouldn't need to create a list at all.
 No list, no memory issues.
 Since our boss told us she's just iterating over the results, she wouldn't know